Ryan-Cooley/quant-option-pricer/README.md

-# Quant Option Pricer
+# Monte Carlo Option Pricer

-A high-performance, production-grade Python project for pricing European call options using a Numba-accelerated Monte Carlo simulator and the analytical Black-Scholes model.
-This project is designed to be a robust, well-tested, and comprehensive tool for option pricing and risk analysis, suitable for both academic and professional use.
+This project grew out of a curiosity about how complex systems behave under uncertainty and how we can build tools to explore those questions at scale.
+The Monte Carlo Option Pricer is a fast, reliable simulation engine that models financial options and serves as a testbed for understanding risk, performance, and system robustness in real-world scenarios.
+By combining modern Python techniques with a focus on reproducibility and automation, it invites scientists, engineers, and curious minds alike to experiment, learn, and trust the results.
+The project is fully automated and production-ready, designed to run smoothly and transparently in any environment.

 ---

 ## 🚀 Core Features

-- **Dual Pricing Models**: Implements both a high-speed Monte Carlo (MC) simulator using Numba for JIT compilation and a benchmark Black-Scholes analytical solver.
-- **Live Market Data**: Ingests historical data from Yahoo Finance to calculate annualized volatility, feeding real-world data into the pricing models.
-- **Comprehensive Risk Analysis**: Calculates and visualizes key risk metrics, including Value-at-Risk (VaR), Conditional VaR (CVaR), and the Greeks (Delta and Vega).
+- **Flexible Simulation Engine**: Models complex systems and their behavior under uncertainty, using both analytical and simulation-based approaches.
+- **Live Data Integration**: Ingests real-world data to keep experiments grounded and relevant.
+- **Risk Modeling & Performance Metrics**: Provides clear insights into system reliability, variability, and sensitivity to changing conditions.
-- **Advanced Visualizations**: Generates publication-quality plots for MC convergence, P&L distributions, and 3D Greek surfaces using Matplotlib.
+- **Advanced Visualizations**: Generates intuitive plots that help users see how systems respond to different scenarios.
-- **Robust Testing & Validation**: Includes a full `pytest` suite that validates the analytical formulas, ensures MC reproducibility, and verifies convergence against the Black-Scholes benchmark.
-- **Performance Benchmarking**: A dedicated script measures and plots the performance gains of the Numba-accelerated simulator against a pure Python implementation.
-- **Reproducibility**: Fully containerized with a `Dockerfile` and includes a GitHub Actions CI pipeline for automated testing and linting.
+- **Reproducibility & Automation**: Automated testing, containerization, and continuous integration ensure results are reliable and easy to share.

 ---